 Key 20th/21st Century Developments

 This key facts covers Key 20th/21st Century Developments within Modern Medicine for GCSE History.
-Revise Modern Medicine in Medicine Through Time for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Modern Medicine in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 2 of 17 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position